Farrah Eldibany

-Farrah El-Dibany (فرح الديباني) (born 12 February 1989) an Egyptian mezzo-soprano.
+Farrah El-Dibany (فرح الديباني) (born 12 February 1989) is an Egyptian mezzo-soprano.
 She is the first Egyptian and African singer to join the Paris Opera Academy in 2016.

-In 2013, she was awarded 3rd Prize at the International Giulio Perotti Singing Competition and she sang the role of Cornelia in Handel's Giulio Cesare at the Cairo Opera, and in 2022 she sang La Marseillaise, the French national anthem, as large crowds celebrated the re-election of President Emmanuel Macron at the Champ-de-Mars.
+In 2013, she was awarded 3rd Prize at the International Giulio Perotti Singing Competition and she sang the role of Cornelia in Handel's Giulio Cesare at the Cairo Opera House, and in 2022 she sang La Marseillaise, the French national anthem, as large crowds celebrated the re-election of President Emmanuel Macron at the Champ-de-Mars.

 Education

-El-Dibany was born in Alexandria on 12 February 1989, into a family of music lovers, in which her grandfather was a pianist.
+El-Dibany was born in Alexandria on 12 February 1989, into a family of music lovers, in which her grandfather, a physician, his hobby was playing the piano.
 She studied at Deutsche Schule der Borromäerinnen Alexandria from 1993 to 2007.
 In the meantime, she started voice lessons with Névine Allouba (fr) in 2003.
 In 2005, she entered the Arts Center of the Bibliotheca Alexandrina.
-Between 2007 and 2012, El-Dibany pursued the study of architecture at the Arab Academy for Science, Technology and Maritime Transport and the Technical University of Berlin, graduating with a Bachelor of Science.
+Between 2007 and 2012, El-Dibany pursued the study of architecture at the Arab Academy for Science, Technology and Maritime Transport and Technische Universität Berlin, graduating with a Bachelor of Science.
 She then continued her music education and joined Júlia Várady's class at the Hochschule für Musik Hanns Eisler Berlin, where she obtained her Bachelor of Arts in Opera in 2014.
 She obtained her Master of Arts from the Berlin University of the Arts in 2016.